amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 ![cover_image](https://i.imgur.com/tAJjTOU.png)

 It's 2022 and I am still coming back to this article.
 I wrote this originally in 2021 to keep track of what I need to get started when setting up a new laptop.
-Since then, I have two different Macbook Pros both using used Apple Silicon processor (M1).
-I try to keep it up to date.
+Since then, I have two Macbook Pros both using Apple Silicon processor (M1).
+I try to keep this article up to date.

 ## First steps